Help is available if difficulties arise with an apprenticeship or traineeship.

 If difficulties arise between the employer and apprentice or trainee, the local Training Services NSW Centre should be contacted immediately.
 A Training Advisor can visit the workplace to discuss the issues, give advice and attempt to resolve the dispute.

-If the Training Advisor is not able to resolve the dispute, the matter will be referred to the Vocational Training Review Panel (VTRP) for resolution.
-The VTRP will convene a hearing at which it will attempt to reach a settlement that is acceptable to all parties, or make a determination if an acceptable settlement cannot be reached.
+If the Training Advisor is not able to resolve the dispute, the matter will be referred to the Commissioner for resolution.
+The Commissioner will convene a hearing, to effect a settlement that is acceptable to all parties, or make a determination if an acceptable settlement cannot be reached.

-The VTRP determines complaints either by dismissing the complaint or resolving it (depending on its merits) and may order the parties to take a particular course of action.
+The Commissioner determines complaints either by dismissing the complaint or resolving it (depending on its merits) and may order the parties to take a particular course of action.

-The VTRP is a statutory body established under the provisions of the Apprenticeship and Traineeship Act 2001 to provide for the regulation of apprenticeships and traineeships and other purposes.
-It is chaired by the Commissioner for Vocational Training (or the Commissioner's delegate).
-The VTRP consists of members who represent the NSW Government, employers and their associations, industry groups, unions and public and private registered training organisations.
+The Commissioner is given authority under the provisions of the Apprenticeship and Traineeship Act 2001 to provide for the regulation of apprenticeships and traineeships and other purposes.
+Hearings are chaired by the Commissioner for Vocational Training (or the Commissioner's delegate) and when required Industrial Representatives.
+The representatives may consist of members who represent the NSW Government, employers and their associations, industry groups, unions and public and private registered training organisations.

-What is the role of the Vocational Training Review Panel (VTRP)?
+What is the role of the Commissioner for Vocational Training?

 - conciliates and determines disputes between employers and apprentices or trainees